tlavallee4/group8_hackathon/PROJECT_DOCUMENTATION.md

 ### Name 2:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for the code of the Cell Phones section, focusing on the coding, design and media screen.

 ### Name 3: